 I read a quote recently in an article on Fashion Revolutions Insta page that said: “You cannot exploit women in one country to empower them in another”, Here are 12 Ways To Support International Women’s Day.

 Sunday is International Women’s Day (8th March 2020) and this quote got me thinking of all the women and girls around the world who make the clothes I wear.
 I’ve also started to try and med/sew some of my older clothes that need a little TLC.
 Learning to mend is hard, there is a lot of skill that goes into it.
 It’s really made me appreciate the skill and effort all of these anonymous women and girls put into the clothing I wear daily.
-If you want to get people to understand why a $4 t-shrit in not okay, get them to make an item of clothing.
+If you want to get people to understand why a $4 t-shirt in not okay, get them to make an item of clothing.

-This weekend we will see brands introduce collections, slogan tees or marketing campaigns centred around female empowerment, yet sadly, the vast majority of the people who make our clothes work in less than ideal conditions, characterised by harassment and abuse, pay that falls far short of a living wage, and lack the fundamental human right to collective bargaining.
+This weekend we will see brands introduce collections, slogan tees or marketing campaigns centred around female empowerment, yet sadly, the vast majority of the people who make our clothes work in less than ideal conditions, characterized by harassment and abuse, pay that falls far short of a living wage, and lack the fundamental human right to collective bargaining.

 Gender is the most persistent predictor of poverty and powerlessness in our world today.
 Women are the powerhouses of developing countries: they produce most of the food, make up a third of the official labour force and care for families and homes.
 Yet they tend to have fewer rights, fewer resources and fewer opportunities to make life-shaping decisions than men.
 Gender remains the most persistent predictor of poverty in the world today.